cdrake1/Chip-8/README.md

 To create an environment for this project we are going to need a few things:
 1. **Node.js / npm**
 2. **TypeScript**
-3. **a terminal or commandline**
+3. **A terminal or command line**

 ### Installing Node and TypeScript...

 #### Mac
 1. Use **Homebrew** to install Node.js by running the command: **"brew install node"** in your terminal.
-If you dont have Homebrew and you are on MacOs... you need it immedietly...
+If you don't have Homebrew and you are on macOS... you need it immediately...
 2. Install TypeScript by running: **"npm install -g typescript"**
-3. Finally install Node.js dependencies with: **"npm install"**
+3. Finally install Node.js dependencies with **"npm install"**

 #### Windows
-1. Go to **nodejs.ord/en** and install the long term supported version, then follow the installer prompts.
+1. Go to **nodejs.ord/en** and install the long-term supported version, then follow the installer prompts.
-2. Open Command Prompt and run **npm -v**, if you see a something like 10.2.4 (your numbers may vary), then you've correctly installed node
+2. Open Command Prompt and run **npm -v**, if you see something like 10.2.4 (your numbers may vary), then you've correctly installed node
 3. Finally run **npm install -g typescript**

 #### Linux (Ubuntu LTS - may not work for other distributions)
 1. Open Terminal and run **sudo apt update** followed by **sudo apt full-upgrade -y** to update your system packages
 2. Next run the command **sudo apt install nodejs npm -y** to install node
-3. Finally run the following commands seperately to verify the success of your installation: **node --version** & **npm --version**
+3. Finally run the following commands separately to verify the success of your installation: **node --version** & **npm --version**

 ## Starting The System!
-1. Compile TypeScript into JavaScript by running the basch script file **'c'**.
-If you run into an error trying to run this you most likely need to give the file executive permissions... **"chmod +x c"**
+1. Compile TypeScript into JavaScript by running the bash script file **'c.sh'**.
+If you run into an error trying to run this you most likely need to give the file executive permissions... **"chmod +x c.sh"**
 2. run the command **"npm start"** in terminal

 ## Other Resources